duarteocarmo/duarteocarmo.com/README.md

 Bare with me, I'm still working on it.

-## TODOs
+## TODO
-- [ ] Confirm redirects from old blog, especially blog entries.
-- [x] Check sharing debuggers.
-- [ ] Clean some of this python code.
+- potential padding in code highlights
+- title wrapping when on mobile
+- date text in end of article
+- check mobile usability
+- check highlights and consider transition script
+- dark mode?
+- spacing in bottom